mhurd/kubernetes/README.md

 kube-system   weave-net-glk6x                  2/2     Running   0          37m     10.0.0.1    magnum    <none>           <none>
 ```
 ### Setting up Kubernetes Dashboard
-First we need to install the arm version of the kubernetes dashaboard.
+First we need to install the arm version of the kubernetes dashboard.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v1.10.1/src/deploy/recommended/kubernetes-dashboard-arm.yaml
 ```
-This install needs to be edited to set up a NodePort on the pod so that a port is exposed on all nodes (including the master node so that we can attach to the ddashboard from outside the cluster).
+This install needs to be edited to set up a *[NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)* on the pod so that a port is exposed on all nodes (including the master node so that we can attach to the ddashboard from outside the cluster).
 ```bash
 kubectl edit services kubernetes-dashboard -n kube-system
 ```
 The *spec* section should be updated to set the type to *NodePort*.
-You should now restart the pod:
+You should now restart the pod by scaling the replicas down to zero then back to one:
 ```bash
 kubectl scale deployment kubernetes-dashboard --replicas=0 -n kube-system kubectl scale deployment kubernetes-dashboard --replicas=1 -n kube-system
 ```
-and see the port that is being used:
+You can then check the port being used:
 ```bash
 kubectl describe svc kubernetes-dashboard -n kube-system
 ```
-Now you can add a ServiceAccount:
+Now you can add a *[ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)*:
 ```bash
 kubectl create serviceaccount mhurd --namespace=kube-system
 ```
-Now edit the existing ClusterRoleBinding* named *cluster-admin*:
+Now edit the existing *ClusterRoleBinding* named *cluster-admin*:
 ```bash
 kubectl edit clusterrolebinding cluster-admin
 ```
-and add a new subject for your new ServiceAccount:
+and add a new subject for your new *ServiceAccount*:
 ```bash
 - kind: ServiceAccount
   name: mhurd